 A major advantage of participating in an MDL is that you share the discovery process and pretrial motions with other plaintiffs.
 As a part of this process, attorneys working on MDL 2741 have collected expert research and testimony that establishes a link between non-Hodgkin’s lymphoma and Roundup weed killer.

-This is the evidence attorneys used to show the plaintiff in the first bellwether trial got cancer from Roundup.
+This is the evidence the Roundup weed killer cancer lawsuit lawyers used to show the plaintiff in the first bellwether trial got cancer from Roundup.

 The experts who provided reports and testified confirmed several facts about the case:

 While there is likely no way to prove your cancer occurred entirely because of your use of glyphosate-based herbicides, this is also unnecessary in this type of case.
-We only need to show you used the weed killer, and you later received a cancer diagnosis that experts link to the chemical.
+Your Roundup weed killer cancer lawsuit lawyer only needs to show you used the weed killer, and you later received a cancer diagnosis that experts link to the chemical.

 As the first bellwether case proves, expert testimony and research are enough.
-Juries believe the experts and have come down hard against Monsanto and Bayer AG for their role in not only causing cancer but continuing to hide the risks of their herbicide.
+Juries believe the experts and have come down hard against Monsanto and Bayer AG for their role in not only causing certain types of cancer but continuing to hide the risks of their herbicide.